Table of Contents

 “Anti-abortion advocates say the bill is common sense.
 Abortion rights activists believe it is a gateway for restricting contraception & IVF.”

-Even journalists attempting to help readers understand the mechanics of the pregnancy process can inadvertently fuel misinformation.
-For example, NPR’s in-depth guide on pregnancy omits any reference to the medical definition of pregnancy, which is used by federal law.
+Journalists attempting to help readers understand the mechanics of the pregnancy process can inadvertently fuel misinformation.
+For example, NPR’s in-depth guide on pregnancy omits any reference to the medical definition of pregnancy, which is used by federal law and the medical community.
 Without referencing medical science, the issue appears to be a political one, rather than medical:

 “Defining exactly when a pregnancy begins is a hot topic in some state legislatures and U.S. courts at the moment.
 While federal law has long said pregnancy starts after a fertilized egg has implanted in the uterus, state law in Kentucky, for example, calls someone pregnant as soon as a sperm meets the egg.”